jsmatias/AIOD-rest-api/README.md

 Make sure you use the same profile for `up` and `down`, otherwise some containers might keep running.

+#### Configuring AIBuilder connector
+To access the AIBuilder API you need to provide a valid API token though the `API_TOKEN` variable. \
+Use the `override.env` file for that as explained above.

 #### Local Installation

 If you want to run the server locally, you need **Python 3.11**.